Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     is the endpoint URL, which is "https://lumidata.eu/" and is not shown in the interface.

     !!!
-Note "Note: One more configuration parameter" LUMI-O requires path-style (https://projectnum.lumidata.eu/bucket) addressing to buckets while not the virtual-hosted style (https://bucket.projectnum.lumidata.eu) is not supported.
+Note "Note: One more configuration parameter" LUMI-O requires path-style (https://projectnum.lumidata.eu/bucket) addressing to buckets.
+        The so-called virtual-hosted style (https://bucket.projectnum.lumidata.eu) is not supported.
         From a technical point of view, this is because the `*.lumidata.eu` wildcard TLS certificate can only represent one layer of subdomains which is used for the project numbers.

-        Many clients default to this, but some will require a configuration option or an environment variable.
+        Many clients default to path-style addressing, but some will require a configuration option or an environment variable.
         Commonly used parameters and environment variables are `use_path_style`, `force_path_style` or `S3_FORCE_PATH_STYLE`.
 Notably `aws-sdk` defaults to trying virtual-hosted style when reading public buckets.